awsugblr/awsugblr/src/pages/blog/2021-08-11-august-meetup-msk-lessons-learned.md

   - MSK
 ---

 Hello all, after a brief break, the AWS User Group Bengaluru is back with our virtual meetups.
-For the next meet, our talk will be on Best Practices for Best Practices and Lessons Learned from Enterprise Level MSK (Kafka) deployment on 18 August, 2021.
+For the next meet, our talk will be on Best Practices for Best Practices and Lessons Learned from Enterprise Level MSK (Kafka) deployment on August 26, 2021.
 Our speakers for the meetup will be [Aruna Kalagnanam](https://www.linkedin.com/in/aruna-kalagnanam-a123454/) and [Gayatri Ramasubramaniyan](https://www.linkedin.com/in/gayatrir/) from Goldman Sachs

 Talk description: